 You know the drill if you've cooked with kale before, but the size of the bunch is deceptive.
 It looks huge!
 But kale reduces significantly as it cooks, so a skillet will be able to handle a whole bunch.
 Just add the kale in 3-4 batches, filling up the skillet initially but adding more as the kale wilts down in the olive oil and garlic and room opens up.

 While there's a bit of cream involved, the sauce won't be creamy.
 In fact, there's really no sauce here at all, rather a highly flavored cooking liquid that gets absorbed by the kale as it cooks.
 I have to resist the urge to drink the leftover cooking liquid straight up.

 Every time I've made this sauteed kale with garlic and Parmesan, we've polished off the entire recipe as a side dish to dinner.
 I realize our voracity for kale might be greater than average, so in the recipe card below I have the serving size listed as 2-4 side dishes, but that may vary depending on your crowd.

 Parmesan Marsala Sauteed Kale

 - 1 bunch kale, stems removed and sliced into pieces

-- 3 tbsp olive oil plus more if needed
+- 3 tablespoon olive oil plus more if needed

 - 4 cloves garlic minced or pressed